← Back to Blog

 • Meet all required safety standards

-Non-compliance can result in fines of up to CAD $100,000 [1].
-Plan ahead and, if necessary, seek professional assistance to stay compliant and maximize your rental's success.
+Non-compliance can result in fines up to CAD $100,000.
+Plan ahead and seek professional assistance if needed to stay compliant and maximize rental success.